elementor/elementor-developers-docs/src/hooks/frontend-content.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

-Elementor has a hook that filters the content in the frontend.
-It applied on the final HTML content, the entire Elementor content in the page/post.
-Developers can change the HTML output before Elementor display it to the user.
+Elementor has a hook that filters frontend content.
+It is applied to the final HTML content, i.e., all the content Elementor displays on the page/post.
+Developers can change the HTML output before Elementor displays it to the end-user.

 ## Hook Details